CalebLBaker/micros/README.md

 * The memory manager will be launched in user mode but will have all of the devices physical memory identity mapped into its address space.

+## Repository branches

+* master contains the code that was used to build the latest release and is only updated when a new release occurs.

+* staging is the branch that new releases are built from.
+It is typically updated shortly before new release.

+* develop is the branch where active development occurs.

 ## Steps to 1.0

 I'm not sure what all I'll require before calling something a 1.0 release, but it will be at least the following: